keleshev/keleshev.com/composable-error-handling-in-ocaml.md

    part of the type signature, however, we can't infer which exact errors are part of the contract.

-*Downsides*:
+*Downsides:*

  * Not **distinguishable errors**.
-At the site where we handle errors we can't distinguish two errors, for example a "length error" from a "height error".
+At the site where we handle errors we can't distinguish two errors, for example, a "length error" from a "height error".
  * No **exhaustiveness checking**.
 When a new error case is introduced the compiler will not help us find the call sites where a change would be relevant.